 Problem Sets: Problem sets will be assigned each week.
-Normally, the problem sets will be handed out on the Tuesday (thus giving you the opportunity to try them before the Friday lab) and will be due by email at

-10am the following Tuesday.
+Normally, the problem sets will be handed out on the Tuesday (thus giving you the opportunity to try them before the Friday lab) and will be due by 10am the following Tuesday, to be turned in on Blackboard.
 The problem sets will be graded on a 10-point scale.
 Collaborative learning is encouraged: If you want to discuss the problems with other students, feel free to do so.
 However, the answers you turn in should be written independently.
-If you have difficulties with the problems, please consult with Allison, Brian, or me.
+If you have difficulties with the problems, please consult with Nicole, Rose, Joe, or me.